aanhlle/cleaner-code-javascript/README.md

 Cleaner code, for beginners.

-Originally a fork from https://github.com/ryanmcdermott/clean-code-javascript, this project aims to help JavaScript beginners grasping the concept easier with practical tips that they can use in their every-day, cleaner code.
+💡 Originally a fork from https://github.com/ryanmcdermott/clean-code-javascript, this project aims to help JavaScript beginners grasping the concept easier with practical tips that they can use in their every-day, cleaner code.
+Contributions are highly appreciated.

 Software engineering principles, from Robert C. Martin's book [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882),